jiho/atlasr/README.md

 In RStudio, click on the `Source` button at the top of the file pane.
 This should write something starting with `source(` in the console.
 This command loads all functions stored in the `library` folder as well as install all the "packages" that they use to get additional functionality.
 This is long the first time you run it because it needs to download all the packages, but should be instantaneous afterwards.

-With any R interface (not just RStudio), you could just write
+With any kind of R interface (not just RStudio), you could just write

 	source("get_functions.R")